os-designers/livesync/docs/examples/advanced.md

 ### Key Concepts

 - **Stream Merging**: The `how="outer"` parameter in `Merge` means the layer processes whenever either input stream has data
-- **Media Sync**: `MediaSyncLayer` ensures audio and video stay synchronized within the specified threshold
+- **Media Sync**: `MediaSynchronizerLayer` ensures audio and video stay synchronized within the specified threshold
 - **Delay Control**: `DelayLayer` can adjust timing relationships between streams

 ## Running the Example